-"Securities Act" means the United States Securities Act of 1933, as amended.
+"Securities Act" means the United States Securities Act of 1933, as amended or superseded from time to time.

 "Series" means a Tranche of Covered Bonds together with any further Tranche or Tranches of Covered Bonds which are: (i) expressed to be consolidated and form a single series; and (ii) identical in all respects (including as to listing) except for their respective Issue Dates, Interest Commencement Dates, interest rates and/or Issue Prices.